Tyrrrz/Tyrrrz.me/src/data/blog-posts/refactoring-using-partial-classes/Content.md

 ## Grouping arbitrary code

-As a matter of fact, we don't need a particular reason to decide to use partial classes.
-Sometimes it just _feels_ right to separate a class in two or more parts.
+We don't always need a special case to decide to use partial classes.
+In fact, sometimes it just feels right to split parts of the code into logical blocks.

-For example, let's say we're building a class that holds the list of options used in a CLI.
-There are a lot of options and some seem to be more logically related than others.
+In this example we have a command line application that formats files.
+Both the options and the command behavior are defined in a single class which may be a little confusing.

-We can group them like so:
+By using partial classes, we can split and group different parts of the class like so:

 ```csharp
 // Core options